nitrictech/docs/docs/getting-started.md

 Take a look at the `hello.ts` file, you'll see it declares an API named `main` with a single route `GET /hello/:name`.

-After your function is run, it will register itself with the server.
+After your function is running, it will register itself with the server.
 All the APIs are locally hosted under the path:

 ```txt
 http://localhost:9001/apis/:api_name